Atención: GED español reanudará el plazo de otoño

 We do have limited scholarships available to students who could not otherwise afford to take the GED exams.

-After you earn your GED you may qualify for some free classes at Lane.
+After you earn your GED you may qualify for help in paying for your first college classes.
 Find out more about tuition waivers and scholarships for a great start.

-Student Fees: Important note: Beginning Spring Term 2013, the ABSE/GED program at the Main Campus and Downtown Campus will be charging the current LCC Transportation fee of $27, to ABSE/GED students enrolled at these 2 locations.
-This will allow students at these 2 locations to obtain a free LTD Bus Pass.
-All other ABSE/GED sites will remain free of charge, and students will not be eligible for a free or discounted bus pass, unless they are in the High School Options program or other specialized programs through LCC.
+Student Fees: ABSE/GED students enrolled at the Main Campus and Downtown Campus will be charged the current LCC transportation fee of $27.
+This will allow students at these two locations to obtain a LTD Bus Pass for no additional charge.
+All other ABSE/GED sites will remain free of charge and students are not eligible for the bus pass through Lane Community College.

 We have a support program for high school-aged students.
 This program is for you if: